 It’s funny how your thinking changes when your young to when you become a little more seasoned, shall we say.
 I’ve been canning fruit and vegetables for more than 30 years as an adult.
 I took about 10 years off but realized I liked it.
 I’ve dried and canned my own herbs, I’ve put up more pickled items from cucumbers to beets than I can count.
 I’ve canned jams and jellies from fruits I’ve purchased or received from family and friends.
 And I’ve cooked huge amounts of salsa.
 My husband isn’t a fan of me giving that out, since it’s his go-to snack.
 I’m still trying to find a chips and salsa diet that would work.
 I’d make millions!

-Since moving to west central Texas in San Angelo five years ago, I’ve even taken the ripe beans off our backyard mesquite trees and made delicious jelly from them.
+I lived in west central Texas in San Angelo for nearly six years.
+A few times, I took the beans from our backyard mesquite trees and made delicious jelly from them.
 I’ve even gone as far as making what is referred to by some as Apocalypse Coffee, using the mesquite pods.
 So if it all goes south and coffee runs out, I’m your go-to girl.

 How Big Is Texas Podcast

 Did you know How Big Is Texas now has a new podcast?
 How cool is that?
-If you’d like to hear my podcast, visit my podcast page and click on any episode, including Episode 3, which is the audio version of this blog post.
+If you’d like to hear my podcast, visit my podcast page.

 Until next time…from Texas…safe travels!